KittenLord/summaries/rfc9110-HTTP-Semantics.md

 The target URI components, referred to as "request target", are sent within the message control data and the Host header field

 There are two exceptions:
-    - For CONNECT the request target is the host name and port number, seaprated by a ":"
+    - For CONNECT the request target is the host name and port number, separated by a ":"
     - For OPTIONS the request target can be simply "*"

 Above two forms MUST NOT be used with other methods